Lasya356/power-outages/README.md

    - We renamed the `OUTAGE.DURATION` column to `OUTAGE.DURATION (MINUTES)` to clarify the units.
    - Created a new column, `OUTAGE.DURATION.HOURS` by dividing the `OUTAGE.DURATION (MINUTES)` by 60 to help with simpler graphing during our later analysis.
    - Renamed the `U.S._STATE` column to just `STATE` for easier access to the column.
    - Created a new column called `SEVERITY`, which is a linear combination of `OUTAGE.DURATION.HOURS`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW`.
+We also standardized this column.
      - This column will be used later for testing hypotheses.

 5. Selecting Relevant Columns